Coronavirus: Health & Safety law – are companies at risk of prosecution?

 These specific changes, particularly in circumstances where companies are operating with a skeleton service, may well expose employees to different and previously unidentified risks in the workplace and, therefore, it is imperative that all risk assessments are properly reviewed and amended where there is reason to suspect they are no longer valid.
-As this is a legal requirement under the Management of Health and Safety at Work Regulations, any company who fails to undertake this task will, inevitably, expose themselves to a greater risk of prosecution by the HSE!
+As this is a legal requirement under the Management of Health and Safety at Work Regulations, any company who fails to undertake this task will, inevitably, expose themselves to a greater risk of enforcement action by the HSE.

 Companies need to remain flexible and take note of the guidance that is being provided by the HSE on an almost daily basis, a note of which being regularly updated on our website.
 You will see from our note on the HSE guidance that, in recent days, and in direct response to growing numbers of employees working from home, we have seen welcome advice on lone working and employers obligations under the Health and Safety (Display Screen Equipment) Regulations.
 Following reports of some companies refusing to allow drivers to use their welfare facilities, the HSE have also responded publicly, by circulating a reminder of the requirements that are set out in the Workplace (Health, Safety and Welfare) Regulations.